bxdoan/bxdoan/README.md

 <div align="center">

-> The only way to do great work is to love what you do.
+> You re Gonna Care What Other People Think And Be Someone You re Not Your Whole Life You re Fine As You Are So Talk In Your Own Words

-> — Steve Jobs —
+> — Ymir —

 </div>